isomerpages/nlb-learning/_digital/Adults Seniors/Learning Pathways.md

       </tr>
 <tr>
         <td><a href="https://go.gov.sg/poutline" target="_blank"><b>Chatbot LC</b></a></td>
         <td>Are you interested in creating your very own Chatbot?
-Join our Chatbot-making challenge and meet like-minded folks in this new learning community. <br><br>
+Join our Chatbot-making challenge and meet like-minded folks in this new LearnX Community. <br><br>
 In this four-week programme, participants will go through self-paced e-learning via a learning platform and have the opportunity to prototype a Smart Nation Chatbot.
 AI Experts will also be guiding and evaluating your Chatbots online.
 Please refer to https://go.gov.sg/poutline for a detailed programme outline.</td>
         <td>20 Nov-18 Dec 2021</td>
         <td>Telegram</td>